Encrypted team folders: an overview

 person icon

-Team folder encryption is a feature available for teams on Dropbox Business Plus, Advanced, and Enterprise, and is subject to additional terms.
+End-to-end encryption is a feature available for teams on Dropbox Business Plus, Advanced, and Enterprise, and is subject to additional terms.

 Encrypted team folders are team folders that are end-to-end encrypted.
-Only team members have access to the encryption key, while excluding anyone else, including Dropbox.
+Only folder members have access to the encryption key, while excluding anyone else, including Dropbox.
 Admins can also create recovery keys for encrypted folders, in case of user access issues.

 Organizational data can be categorized into nonsensitive, sensitive, and highly sensitive.
 Nonsensitive data can be safely migrated to the cloud, while sensitive data sometimes requires additional protection measures.
 Highly sensitive data demands the highest level of protection, in some cases with strict adherence to regulatory requirements.
 End-to-end encryption is recommended for highly sensitive data, while alternative solutions, such as Advanced Key Management or standard Dropbox encryption, may suffice for less sensitive data.
 Understanding these categories helps organizations safeguard data and maintain compliance.